On-chip twisted hollow-core light cages: enhancing planar photonics with 3D nanoprinting: Discussion and Applications

 In this context we note that the conditions for twist-induced mode coupling, \cref{CouplingEqPred_1,CouplingEqPred_2}, have first been derived for $q=1$ in the context of chiral fiber gratings (i.e., on-axis twisted solid-core fibers) using first-order perturbation theory~\cite{Shvets2009, Alexeyev2013a}.
 While our derivation can successfully predict the spectral locations of twist-induced resonances for arbitrary values of $q$, a perturbative approach would give access to additional details, such as the hybridization of modes and the formation of anti-crossings in the real part of the effective index.
 To our knowledge, such a comprehensive analysis is still lacking for on-axis twisted waveguides, but a conceptual outline is available for off-axis twisted waveguides~\cite{Alexeyev2008}.
 Lastly, we note that \cref{CouplingEqPred_1,CouplingEqPred_2} have previously been validated for resonances occurring in on-axis twisted PCFs, that are caused by a coupling between core and cladding modes~\cite{Napiorkowski2018}.
 Our work additionally demonstrates the applicability to resonances caused by coupling between two core modes.

 We also want to address whether the high twist rates achievable with 3D nanoprinting offer an advantage over the lower twist rates reached through fiber drawing or thermal post-processing techniques.
 As evident from \cref{CouplingEqPred_1}, higher twist rates are generally beneficial as they enable coupling of the fundamental mode to modes of very high OAM order, which feature higher losses and can therefore result in stronger circular dichroism.
 In the current design, the coupling strength to such modes is limited, as their amplitudes in the OAM decomposition of the fundamental mode are comparably small (cf.\ Fig.~ S11).
 Increasing the amplitudes of these higher-order OAM contributions by using non-polygonal arrangements of the strands (e.g., star-shaped), therefore provides a path to achieving even stronger circular dichroism and circular birefringence.
+On the other hand, higher twist rates also increase the number of resonances per wavelength interval (Fig.~S18), which can lead to a spectral overlap of RCP and LCP chiral resonances, thus reducing the CD.
+Therefore, there is an optimal twist rate at which the CD is maximized, which can be tuned by adjusting the core size.
+For example, smaller core sizes increase the spacing in effective index between the fundamental and higher-order modes in the untwisted waveguide, reducing the number of resonances per wavelength interval and thereby mitigating the resonance overlap.

+Further improvements in CD could in principle be reached by adopting more advanced waveguide designs, such as negative curvature fibers~\cite{Wei2017, Uebel2016} or hollow-core nested antiresonant nodeless fibers~\cite{Poletti2014}, where the difference in propagation loss between the fundamental and higher-order modes is larger.
+While fabricating the thin-walled hollow cylinders required for these designs at visible wavelengths is still challenging, realizations by 3D nanoprinting at near-infrared wavelengths are conceivable.

-Possible applications of twisted light cages are demonstrated in \cref{TLC_Appl} based on the example of the single-mode strand light cage, where the effects of twist-induced resonances are most clearly observed.
+Possible applications of twisted light cages are demonstrated in \cref{TLC_Appl} based on the example of the single-mode strand light cage, as the effects of twist-induced resonances are more clearly observed.
 While the small diameter of single-mode strands is difficult to realize at visible wavelengths, such a structure might be feasible in the mid-infrared spectral range.
+Regardless, all of the mentioned applications are also feasible with the multimode strand light cages, which are less complex to fabricate.
 As a first application, the CD of chiral resonances shown in \cref{TLC_Appl}(a) allows twisted light cages to act as circular polarization filters.